orobertofc/password-generator/README.md

-This is a simple password generator, it looks awful, but that's on purpose.
+# This is a simple password generator.
+## It looks awful, but that's on purpose.